Get Help with a Drinking Problem

 Perhaps the most famous phrase involving alcohol is "Hello!
 My name is John, and I am an alcoholic" from the Alcoholics Anonymous (AA) treatment program.
 AA is a widely-known recovery program for those suffering from alcoholism.
 Other people aim for clinical drug rehabilitation.
 Remember in your search, however, to never join an organization or treatment program other than those appearing on the list of safe organizations in the References section, unless you have heard about it from someone you trust.
 Some treatment programs will simply replace one problem with another and fail to lead you back to the sober lifestyle you are seeking.
 When looking at treatment options such as rehabilitation centers, hospitals, as well as AA-style groups; do not exclude the possibility of visiting several of them prior to making your decision.

-- 1Pair up.If you know of another person who also suffers from a drinking problem and wants help, look into joining a program together.
+- 1If you know of another person who also suffers from a drinking problem and wants help, look into joining a program together.
 While many people may at first feel shame over their situation, the presence of someone you know can help motivate you to stay on the path you have chosen.
-Be honest and accountable to each other and celebrate your victories together by going to a theme park or a good alcohol-free café or restaurant, preferably with your significant others.Advertisement
+Be honest and accountable to each other and celebrate your victories together by going to a theme park or a good alcohol-free café or restaurant, preferably with your significant others.Pair up.Advertisement

-- 2Another possible first step that you can take is to consult your family doctor, local clinic, or hospital.In your appointment, it is important to answer his or her questions as honestly as possible.
-Then, depending on the severity of dependency, several treatment options will be suggested, including detoxification, medication, and counselling.Advertisement
+- 2In your appointment, it is important to answer his or her questions as honestly as possible.
+Then, depending on the severity of dependency, several treatment options will be suggested, including detoxification, medication, and counselling.Another possible first step that you can take is to consult your family doctor, local clinic, or hospital.Advertisement

 Helping a Friend